blockydevs/bdmh-cross-chain-governance/frontend/README.md

 Please copy or rename `.env.example` to `.env` and fill in all environment variables.

+To set up a base path for your application please specify this variable:

+- `REACT_APP_BASE_URL`

-There can be only one hub chain, defined by three specific environment variables:
+There can be only one hub chain, defined by four specific environment variables:

 - `REACT_APP_GOVERNANCE_HUB_ADDRESS` corresponds to its address,
 - `REACT_APP_HUB_VOTE_TOKEN` refers to its voting token,